vsnrain/ctf-writeups/2020/googlectf/README.md

 At first sight it may look complex, but it is actually extremely simple once you remove all try/catch/goto trash.
 Lets analyse it block by block.

-First block of code is not much useful, it just constructs a string that is not user or referenced anywhere else.
+First block of code is not much useful, it just constructs a string that is not used or referenced anywhere else.
 `Apparently this is not the flag.
 What's going on?`

 ```java